mdfleming3/mdfleming3.github.io/_posts/2020-07-29-streamline-your-content-marketing-strategy-with-the-three-stage-lifecycle.md

 ![Three Stage Content Marketing Lifecycle]({{ site.baseurl }}/assets/content-balanced.png)

 This is a framework that can be easily integrated into any marketing strategy.
 It segments tasks into the following stages: **Goal Setting**, **Content Creation**, and **Analysis**.
-Within each of these stages, you will list all related actions.
+Within each of these stages, marketers can list all related actions.
 Let’s take a deeper dive.

 #### 1. Goal Setting